Half million Oregonians evacuate as death toll in West wildfires rises to 16 | Science-Environment

 Around half a million people in Oregon evacuated as dozens of extreme, wind-driven wildfires scorched U.S. West Coast states on Friday, destroying thousands of homes and killing at least 16 people, state and local authorities said.
 In southern Oregon, an apocalyptic scene of burned residential subdivisions and trailer parks stretched for miles along Highway 99 south of Medford through Phoenix and Talent, one of the worst hit areas, according to a Reuters photographer at the scene.

-Blazes jumped from wildfires burning through scrub and forest to suburban firestorms as embers blew for miles.
+Blazes jumped from wildfires burning through scrub and forest to suburban firestorms as flames jumped from house to house.
 Online video from the Tacoma, Washington, area showed fires starting in a residential area and setting homes ablaze, and locals running from house to house to warn neighbors.

 "Everybody out, everybody out," a man screamed as firefighters tried to douse flames.
 Since Monday, 11 people have died from fires in California, while four were killed in Oregon and a 1-year-old boy died in Washington state, police reported.